 Are 4K Monitors Worth It?

-That depends on what your application is.
+That depends on your application for them.
 4K monitors can offer a great way to improve your gaming experience, and the majority of 4K monitors are actually built with the needs of serious gaming in mind.
 4K monitors are also a very sensible investment for creatives who work with photo or video editing software.

 What is the Best 4K Monitor for Gaming?